SylvainLosey/selectable_list/README.md

 ## Features

-- Use this plugin when you want to allow the user to choose one element in a list, and only show this element when selected.
+- Use this package when you want to allow the user to choose one element in a list, and only show this element when selected.
 This is useful in forms for example.

 - Based on the AnimatedList widget